Updated: Mar 16

 What exactly is Maca?

-Maca is typically referred to as Peruvian ginseng as it almost entirely grows in the Andes in central Peru.
+Maca is typically referred to as Peruvian ginseng (although it's not true ginseng) as it almost entirely grows in the Andes in central Peru.
 It is an adaptogenic plant, meaning it helps the body manage various external and internal stressors.
-Maca is loaded with minerals such as calcium, potassium, iron, magnesium, phosphorus, and zinc, sterols, fatty acids, fibers, and carbohydrates.
+Maca is rich in minerals such as calcium, potassium, iron, magnesium, phosphorus, and zinc, sterols, fatty acids, fiber, and carbohydrates (after all, it is a plant belonging to the brassica family and similar to mustard, cabbage, and water cress).
 Maca is generally consumed in powder form, capsules, or as a liquid.
-Though the flavor is sometimes described as sweet vanilla, it isn’t always described as pleasant.
-Many anecdotes and evidence-based studies affirm the numerous benefits, especially related to correcting hormone imbalances, that may make it worth taking.
-A tip for masking the flavor is to add a powdered form of maca into a smoothie or an oatmeal bowl.
+The flavor is sometimes described as a nutty sweet vanilla.
+A good quality maca should have a heavy and pungent aroma and flavor.
+Several anecdotes and evidence-based studies affirm its numerous benefits, especially related to correcting hormone imbalances, that may make it worth taking.
+Maca powder can be enjoyed mixed in a latte, smoothie, or bowl of oatmeal.

 Tell me more about hormone imbalances